sleepyjaree/cdp/source/shared/groundRules.rst

 Be proactive
 ++++++++++++
 In my experience, the single most common cause of poor performance in any course is when students are not proactive.
 When you are proactive you can recognize and address any issues with your courses.
-And learning to be proactive is one of the most valuable skills you can aquire in college.
+And learning to be proactive is one of the most valuable skills you can acquire in college.

 Here's how you can be proactive, so you can succeed in this coure.